charlottegiseleweil/viewerTemplate/Readme_detailed.md

 - Shapefiles: saved as a zip and placed in `data/shapefiles`.
 - Rasters: .tif images projected with EPSG:4326 placed in `data/rasters`.
 - Tilesets: link to the URL of a tileset needs to be provided in `src/data/data.js`.
+- Legends: saved as png or jpg and placed in `data/legends`.
+For the best results, remove all white space (padding) from the legend image - it will be added in the viewer.

 ## Files organisation